Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Numerical experiments

-In the numerical experiments for unconstrained LL BLPs ($Y(x) = \mathbb{R}^m$), we are mainly interested in testing the practical version of the BSG method (Algorithm~\ref{alg:BSG_DS}), with the BSG approximation introduced in Section~\ref{sec:cont}.
-This version is referred to as the BSG-1 method and requires no second-order derivatives (not even finite-difference approximations) and no Hessian-vector products; see Algorithm~\ref{alg:BSG1}.
-It essentially consists of using first-order rank-1 approximations for the Hessian matrices appearing in the adjoint formula~(\ref{adjoint}).
-The BSG-1 formula for the deterministic case was already given in~\eqref{approx-BSG}.
-In the stochastic setting, we have
+A major difficulty in the adjoint formulas~\eqref{adjoint} and~\eqref{constr_direction} is the use of second-order derivatives of~$f_\ell$ and~$\mathcal{L}_\ell$, respectively, and the need to solve the adjoint equation or use a truncated Neumann series, which prevents its application to large-scale ML application problems.
+We propose two approaches to get around this problem, which lead to two different practical versions of the~BSG method, referred to as~BSG-N-FD and~BSG-1.
+In the numerical experiments considered for both~LL unconstrained and constrained~BLPs, we are mainly interested in testing these two practical implementations (Algorithms~\ref{alg:BSG-N-FD} and~\ref{alg:BSG1} in Subsections~\ref{subsubsec:BSG-N-FD} and~\ref{subsubsec:BSG-1} below, respectively) as opposed to the standard BSG method (Algorithm~\ref{alg:BSG_DS}).
+We will consider two types of test problems: synthetic quadratic bilevel problems and continual learning problems.
+Since these test problems do not have upper-level constraints (i.e.,~$X = \mathbb{R}^n$), we have omitted the use of the orthogonal projection operator~$P_X$ in all of the algorithms.

-We will also test the BSG method with stochastic Hessians, where the direction is calculated from~(\ref{stochastic-adjoint}).
-This version is referred to as BSG-H. The adjoint system $H^{\ell}_{yy}(x_k,\tilde{y}_k,w^\ell_k) \lambda= - g^u_y(x_k,\tilde{y}_k,w^u_k)$ is solved by the linear conjugate gradient method until non-positive curvature is detected.
+In the numerical experiments for the synthetic problems, we will also test the~BSG method with stochastic Hessians, where the (negative)~BSG direction~$d(x_k, \tilde{y}_k, \xi_k)$ is calculated from~\eqref{stochastic-adjoint} or~\eqref{stoch_constr_eq1}.
+This version is referred to as BSG-H. In the~LL unconstrained case, BSG-H applies the linear conjugate gradient~(CG) method~\cite{JNocedal_SJWright_2006} to solve the adjoint system $H^{\ell}_{yy}(x_k,\tilde{y}_k,\vartheta^\ell_k) \lambda = g^u_y(x_k,\tilde{y}_k,\vartheta^u_k)$ until non-positive curvature is detected.
+In the~LL constrained case, BSG-H solves the adjoint system~$\mathcal{G}_v(x_k, \tilde{v}_k, \varsigma_k^\ell) \lambda = L \, g^u_y(x_k,\tilde{y}_k,\vartheta^u_k)$ by applying the~GMRES method~\cite{YSaad_MHSchultz_1986}.
+Note that we only include~BSG-H in the experiments for the sake of comparison.
+For very large problems, one must use~BSG-N-FD or~BSG-1.

-In both BSG-1 and BSG-H versions of the BSG method, we will apply the SG method~(\ref{eq:SG}) in Step~1 of Algorithm~\ref{alg:BSG_DS} for a certain budget~$i_{k}$ of iterations, obtaining an approximation~$\tilde y_k$ to the LL optimal solution~$y(x_k)$.
-We will consider two inexact schemes for the solution of the LL~problem.
-The first one ({\sf 1 step}) consists of taking a single step of SG ($i_k=1, \forall k$).
-In the second one ({\sf inc. acc.}), the number of SG steps increases by~1 every time the difference of the UL~objective function between two consecutive iterations is less than a given threshold, thus leading to an increasing accuracy strategy.
-In any of the two cases, we feed SG with a hotstart $\tilde{y}_k^0=\tilde{y}_{k-1}$ (and set $\tilde{y}_{-1}=y_0$).
+In the~BSG-N-FD, BSG-1, and~BSG-H versions of the BSG method for the~LL unconstrained case, we will apply the SG method~(\ref{eq:SG}) to the~LL problem for a certain budget~$i_k$ of iterations, obtaining an approximation~$\tilde{y}_k$ to the LL optimal solution~$y(x_k)$.
+To obtain an approximation~$\tilde{w}_k$ to~$w(x_k)$, given~$x_k$, in the~LL constrained case, BSG-N-FD, BSG-1, and~BSG-H will first determine an approximation~$\tilde{y}_k$ to~$y(x_k)$ by minimizing the following exact penalty function over~$y$